tobyRoth/MySlack/README.md

 send a message to a specific channel (in one of your slack accounts) the API requires a token to a slack app,a channel name and a message to send.
 ### get all messages:
 returns all messages from a specific channel (in one of your slack accounts) the API requires a token to a slack app and a channel id
+### serch a mesage:
+serch for a specific message in all channels. the API returns all messages that contains the message you serched.the api requires a token to a slack app and a message.
 ### get all channels:
-if you don't know the name/id of the channel you need-this api returns a list of all chnnels name and id the API requires a token to a slack app
+if you don't know the name/id of the channel you need-this API returns a list of all chnnels name and id the API requires a token to a slack app
-### serch a mesage:
-serch for a specific message in all channels the api returns all messages that contains the message you serched.the api requires a token to a slack app and a message.

 ## So how to use MySlack?